 “I told my boyfriend I have an eating disorder,” says C. on Teenage Eating Disorders – Bulimia, Anorexia, Body Dysmorphia.
 “And it got worse after telling him!
 I binge and purge way more than I used to.”

 Below, she explains why her eating disorder (bulimia) got worse after she told her boyfriend about it.
-And, I offer a few tips for getting help with eating disorders like bulimia and anorexia.
+It didn’t go well for their relationship, and she had to learn about how to deal with the pain of rejection.
+In this article, I offer a few tips for getting help with eating disorders like bulimia and anorexia.

 When She Told Her Boyfriend About Her Eating Disorder…